nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

    1. Other incorrect delete client commands to try: `deleteclient`, `deleteclient x`, `...` (where x is larger than the list size)<br>
       Expected: Similar to previous.

+1. Deleting a client while no clients are being shown

+   1. Prerequisite: Use `findclients keyword` command (where keyword matches none of the clients) to display an empty list of clients.<br>

+   1. Test case: `deleteclient 1`<br>
+      Expected: No client is deleted.
+Error details shown in the status message.
+Status bar remains the same.

+   1. Other delete client commands to try: `deleteclient`, `deleteclient x`, `...` (where x is anything)<br>
+      Expected: Similar to previous.
+Note that there is no valid command because the client list is empty.

 ### Saving data

 1. Dealing with missing data files

    1. Prerequisite: The folder containing the jar file contains a `data` folder.

-   1. Delete the `data` folder and launch the app by double-clicking the jar file.<br>
+   1. Delete the `data` folder then launch the app by double-clicking the jar file.<br>
-      Expected: Shows the GUI with a set of sample clients, tasks and orders.
+      Expected: Shows the GUI with a set of clients, tasks and orders.
 The window size may not be optimum.

+1. Dealing with corrupted data files

+   1. Prerequisite: The folder containing the jar file contains a `data` folder, which contains `addressbook.json`, `salesBook.json` and `taskBook.json`.

+   1. Test case: Corrupt the `addressbook.json` file by deleting a closing curly bracket (`}`) or any other brackets.<br>
+      Expected: Shows the GUI with no clients, but with a previously saved set of tasks and orders.

+   1. Other files to corrupt: `salesBook.json` and `taskBook.json`<br>
+      Expected: Similar to previous.